SansGuidon/bookmarks/README.md

 * [MorganGeek](https://morgangeek.be/blog/when-working-from-home-is-toxic/) - (2021) When working from home is toxic
 * [Goomics](https://goomics.net/) - Comics about life at Google
 * [Cate Huston](https://cate.blog/2021/11/29/5-signs-its-time-to-quit-your-job/) - (2021) 5 Signs It’s Time to Quit Your Job
+* [Trevor Haynes](https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/) - (2018) Dopamine, Smartphones & You: A battle for your time
+* [Johann Hari](https://www.theguardian.com/science/2022/jan/02/attention-span-focus-screens-apps-smartphones-social-media) - (2022) Your attention didn’t collapse.
+It was stolen | Social media and many other facets of modern life are destroying our ability to concentrate.
+We need to reclaim our minds while we still can

 > Tools
 * [you feel like shit 💩](https://youfeellikeshit.com/) - a self care game | This game guides you through a series of questions that help you practice self care / help yourself through your shitty times.